The Cairngorms Up-Close: Gallery

 Where and when encountered: Abernethy Forest on 18 October 2024

 About: Common shorebugs are predatory insects.
-They are typically found alongside waterways, ponds, and ditches, and they can be encountered across Great Britain.
+They are typically found alongside waterways, ponds, and ditches, and they may be encountered across Great Britain.

-Date range for adult records: 8 April to 18 October
+Date range for live (non-diapausing) adult records: 8 April to 18 October (194 days)

 Selected galleries